 (For Full-Time Benefits-Eligible Faculty and Staff)

-Carnegie Mellon provides both Health Care Flexible Spending Accounts (HCFSA) and Dependent Care Reimbursement Accounts (DCRA) to help you lower your health and dependent care expenses by paying with tax-free money.
+Carnegie Mellon offers both a Health Care Flexible Spending Account (HCFSA) and a Dependent Care Reimbursement Account (DCRA) to help you lower your health and dependent care expenses by paying with tax-free money.
 You may enroll in either the HCFSA or DCRA, enroll in both accounts, or opt out of the accounts.
 Our spending accounts are administered by Benefit Coordinators Corporation (BCC).

 How Spending Accounts Work

 - Determine your expected out-of-pocket expenses that you will incur in health or dependent care costs.